 The monitor has the maximum resolution (4096 x 2160 (4K) Pixel), an excellent contrast ratio of 1500:1, and brightness of 350 cd/m2.
 This means that you can edit graphics and images to the smallest pixel, for example.
 And what's more: the text contours are clear and precise.
-The LCD module with IPS (Wide Gamut) panel provides 178 viewing angle, meaning that the user will see colours and contrasts as stable.
+The LCD module with IPS (Wide Gamut) panel provides 178 viewing angle, meaning that the user will see colors and contrasts as stable.

 In terms of the HLG and PQ tone curves, the CG319X meets the relevant standards for the display and processing of content in HDR (High Dynamic Range).
 The optimised gamma curves enable the content to closely resemble natural, human colour perception.
 Production and post-production professionals can count on a reliable representation with HDR tone curves for editing and colour grading.